natecraddock/website/posts/reckless-drivin-part-01.md

 </div>

-Are common throughout the code, and searches through Apple's Developer archives explained the meaning of many types in the code.
+are common throughout the code, and searches through Apple's Developer archives explained the meaning of many types in the code.

 One note in the original readme states
 > "The resource forks of the rsrc files have been moved to the data fork."